ibm-cloud-docs/apps/projects/compose_file.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Starting with a Compose file
+# Starting with a Docker Compose file
 {: #compose-file}

-For Compose apps, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
+For Docker Compose apps, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
 When you create a starter kit, these files are created for you.
 If you're migrating an app to host in {{site.data.keyword.Bluemix_notm}}, you might want to review this information to avoid potential conflicts.
 {:shortdesc}

-The [Compose](https://docs.docker.com/compose/overview/) file defines information for running multi-container applications.
+The [Docker Compose](https://docs.docker.com/compose/overview/) file defines information for running multi-container applications.

-Specify the version of Compose file that is used to be 2.0 or later as such:
+Specify the version of Docker Compose file that is used to be 2.0 or later: `version: '2'`
-`version: '2'`

 You also need to define the services.
 The following example is from a Node app: